RVA311

 Anonymous vs. Authenticated States

-Citizens need to report issues their neighbors might see—abandoned vehicles, property code violations—without social consequences.
-We architected dual submission paths with appropriate data visibility, encouraging account creation for tracking without requiring it for participation.
+Citizens need to report issues their neighbors might see, like abandoned vehicles or property code violations, without social consequences.
+Dual submission paths carry different data visibility, encouraging account creation for tracking without requiring it to participate.

 Offline-Resilient Architecture

 Cell coverage varies across any city.
-The app caches service categories, recent requests, and user drafts locally—enabling request composition in dead zones with automatic submission when connectivity returns.
+The app caches service categories, recent requests, and user drafts locally, so a request can be composed in dead zones with automatic submission when connectivity returns.
 Citizens shouldn't lose a detailed report to a network timeout.

 Real-Time Request Synchronization

 Citizens want to know their request was received and is being addressed.
-We implemented push notification pipelines that surface status changes as they occur in the backend—from submission acknowledgment through resolution confirmation.
+Status changes surface as push notifications as they occur, from submission acknowledgment through resolution confirmation.

 Build Civic Technology That Works